GA Anderson writes about mystical and psychological symbol interpretations and how to apply them to your dreams.

 However, to see this symbol as a positive sign, there must be other positive parts of your dream that reinforce that meaning.

-9. Nurturance and Support
+2. Nurturance and Support

-As a dream symbol it could represent an inner feeling that those around you, in your life now, are offering you that same sense of nurturing support that you remember as a child.
+As a dream symbol it could represent an inner feeling that those around you in your life now are offering you that same sense of nurturing support that you remember as a child.

 Only You Can Know the Real Meaning of Your Dream

+Common dream symbols (like broken or missing teeth) are pieces to a puzzle, but the only way to see what they add up to is to look inside the dreamer.
 It is up to you to remember and rebuild the picture presented in your dream.
 As much as you can, try to answer these questions:

 - What was the circumstance of your dream symbol, how did it appear?